sfzinstruments/SamsSonor/README.md

 > CC Share and share alike.

-Mapped by kinwie using sfz format v2 with ARIA extensions.
+Mapped by kinwie using sfz format v2 with ARIA extensions, converted to flac samples.

 ## License